Druids are pretty awesome healers and this page focuses on the Resto Druid in a raiding (PvE) environment (PvP is here,) which Resto does very well.

-For info on PvP or leveling or other Druid specs, see the links just below.
+For info on PvP or leveling or other Druid specs, see the links in the Contents section, just below.

-This Restoration Druid guide is primarily intended for use in PvE and Raids at level 90.
+This Restoration Druid guide is primarily intended for use in PvE and Raids at max level.
 However, the principals will still apply during the leveling process.
-If you’re looking for advice on leveling your Druid, check out our Death Knight Leveling Guide.
+If you’re looking for advice on leveling your Druid, check out our Druid Leveling Guide.

-If you want the same in-game step by step leveling guide that we use to get to level 90 as fast as possible, take a look at our favorite in-game leveling guide.
+If you want the same in-game step by step leveling guide that we use to get to the level cap as fast as possible, take a look at our favorite in-game leveling guide.

 Other Druid Guides:

 Before Cataclysm the choice of race for a Druid was a “difficult” one: Tauren or Night Elf?
 Now, there are several more races.
 You can see a complete list of the available races on the Druid Leveling Page.

 The abilities common to all Druids in Shadowlands are on our Druid Leveling Guide.

 The abilities unique to the Restoration spec are below.

 HOT = Heal over Time, DOT = Damage over Time, P = Passive effect,